cc0ffee/domino/README.md

 Run `python3 bot.py` and your bot should be running!
 Test using `/train` in a discord chat.

-### Further plans
+### Further plans / Fixes
+- Some tweaks to ensure accurate routes are being shown (UIC-Halsted, Cottage Grove)
 - Recommended places around the station
 - Bus route arrival times
 - "prettify" message/embeds
-- be able to handle over 10k requests to CTA API